Been So Long (film)

-Been So Long is a 2018 musical film directed by Tinge Krishnan based on the musical of the same name, with a screenplay written by Ché Walker.
+Been So Long is a 2018 musical film directed by Tinge Krishnan and based on the musical of the same name, with a screenplay written by Ché Walker.
 The film is set in Camden Town, London, and scenes were filmed in Camden Market, Regent's Canal, and Primrose Hill.

-It is based on a musical premiered at the Young Vic on July 11, 2009, which was itself based on the 1998 play of the same name.
+It is based on a musical premiered at the Young Vic on July 11, 2009.
+This was based on Walker's original 1998 play of the same name.

 The film was released on 26 October 2018 by Netflix.

 Plot

-Set in London’s multicultural Camden Town, Simone is a single parent caring for her daughter.
+The film is set in London’s multicultural Camden Town, where Simone is a single parent caring for her daughter.
 Both smart and self-sufficient, she is focused at her hair salon job, and prioritises her daughter above all else.
 Simone is mostly content, albeit a little unfulfilled.

-Best friend Yvonne believes Simone needs more of a life.
-As she has not dated for a long time, she insists they go out drinking to meet men.
-In fact, Yvonne badly needs a wing-woman to help her find one.
+Her best friend Yvonne believes Simone needs more of a life.
+She insists they go out drinking to meet men, because Simone hasn't dated in a long time.
+In fact, Yvonne badly needs her friend as a wing-woman to help her find one.

 With Simone’s mother childminding, they head out to Camden, ending up at their old haunt Bar Arizona, now run by the late owner’s son Barney.
-Upon meeting recent ex-con, now street-cleaner, Raymond, Simone and he flirt over a game of draughts, suddenly wakening her from her sexless stupor.
+When Simone meets Raymond, a recent ex-con now working as a street-cleaner, the two flirt over a game of draughts.
+She suddenly awakens from her sexless stupor.